 Often acne calms down once the teenager reaches adulthood, sometimes subsiding on its own, but this is not a reason to neglect your skin health.
 Acne is often an unpleasant condition that leads to a lot of issues surrounding self-confidence, and can sometimes result in permanent scarring, so it’s key to treat acne with the appropriate medication as soon as it’s observed.

 - OTC medication – Topical treatment is a common and popular method of easily soothing acne symptoms.
 They come in many forms, such as gels, creams, ointments and oils.
 Popular brands are clinically-proven to stop mild to moderate acne from continuing, and can even clear acne completely.
 Because many of these medications are anti-inflammatory, they’re soothing and pain-relieving when applied, and are often suitable for daily use without negative consequence.

 - Prescription medication – Prescription meds such as Epiduo Gel contain adapalene and benzoyl peroxide, to reduce bacteria on the skin with their antiseptic properties, and are highly effective at clearing acne, especially for those suffering more severely.
 Very quick acting, cleared skin can be observed from as little as 1 week after first use.

 - Don’t wash the acne-affected patches of skin more than twice per day, since washing frequently can cause irritation to the skin.
-You should use mild soap with lukewarm water, being gentle on the skin; you shouldn’t exfoliate too hard since this can worsen the symptoms and slow recovery.
+You should use mild soap such as goat milk soap with lukewarm water, being gentle on the skin; you shouldn’t exfoliate too hard since this can worsen the symptoms and slow recovery.